awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

 By default, private integration traffic uses the HTTP protocol\.
 You can specify a [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-integrations-integrationid.html](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-integrations-integrationid.html) if you require private integration traffic to use HTTPS\.

 **Note**
 For private integrations, API Gateway includes the [stage](http-api-stages.md) portion of the API endpoint in the request to your backend resources\.
 For example, a request to the `test` stage of an API includes `test/route-path` in the request to your private integration\.
+To remove the stage name from the request to your backend resources, use [parameter mapping](http-api-parameter-mapping.md) to overwrite the request path to `$request.path`\.

 ## Create a private integration using an Application Load Balancer or Network Load Balancer<a name="http-api-develop-integrations-private-ELB"></a>